 24-25 May 2018 - Special Workshop on Humanitarian Futures: Preparing for the Future

-For those interested in gaining a deeper understanding of the concept “humanitarian futures” and the capacities needed to effectively deal with an ever more complex and uncertain humanitarian landscape, read more and apply for PHAP's Special Workshop on Humanitarian Futures in Geneva, 24-25 May 2018, with Randolph Kent and Joanne Burke.
+For those interested in gaining a deeper understanding of the concept “humanitarian futures” and the capacities needed to effectively deal with an ever more complex and uncertain humanitarian landscape, read more and apply for PHAP's Special Workshop on Humanitarian Futures in Geneva, 24-25 May 2018, with Randolph Kent, Joanne Burke, and Beris Gwynne.

 PHAP Briefings is a series of online events targeted to all humanitarian practitioners, and aimed at sharing an overall critical perspective to the latest discussions on different topics and issues affecting the humanitarian sector.
 The sessions focus on updates, overviews, and introductions to new research, trends, concepts, and approaches to humanitarian action.